UW-SASWE/RAT/docs/Configuration/rat_config.md

 * <h6 class="parameter_heading">*`vic_init_state_date`* :</h6>
     <span class="requirement">Optional parameter</span>

-    <span class="parameter_property">Description </span>: It is the date (in format `yyyy-mm-dd`) for which you have the initial state VIC parameters available so that `spin_up` is not required.
+    <span class="parameter_property">Description </span>: It is the date (in format `yyyy-mm-dd`) for which you have the initial state VIC pARAMETERS available so that `spin_up` is not required.
 VIC use these soil state parameters to initialize.

     <span class="parameter_property">Default </span>: It is blank by default and can be filled by the user.